dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 [!code-cs[main](index/sample/RazorPagesIntro/Startup.cs?name=Startup)]

 All the Razor Pages types and features are in the `Microsoft.AspNetCore.Mvc.RazorPages` assembly.
 The `Microsoft.AspNetCore.Mvc` package includes the Razor Pages assembly.
-The  `Microsoft.AspNetCore.All` metapackage include all ASP.NET Core 2.x packages.
+The `Microsoft.AspNetCore.All` metapackage includes all ASP.NET Core 2.x packages.

 Consider a basic page:
 <a name="OnGet"></a>